Kaltura - Uploading a video to Kaltura MediaSpace with Kaltura MediaSpace Go (KMS Go) app for mobile devices

 - Description: Text about your video that will display below your video.

-- Publish Settings: You can leave this set to "Private" if you plan to embed this video in your Canvas course by following Canvas - How to upload and embed a video in Canvas using Embed Kaltura Media .
+- Publish Settings: You can leave this set to "Private" if you plan to embed this video in your Canvas course by following Canvas - Upload and embed a new Kaltura Mediaspace video in a Canvas page .
 More information on publishing settings is available in Kaltura - How to change publication settings to media Kaltura MediaSpace (UW-Madison) .

 - Tags: Set a unique tag to help you find a group of media.
 For example you could use a unique tag for a course like Anthro109SP2020InstructorName.